They have your information because you gave it to them, or to someone who you (usually unknowingly) gave permission to share it with third parties.

 While you may not have an active threat of violence against you, there are several other reasons to not have your personally identifiable information easily accessible.
 Having your information removed could prevent someone you don’t want to have access to it from just looking you up (like the news media or an ex-spouse/boyfriend/girlfriend), or reduce the likelihood of you becoming a victim of identity theft.

-Privacy and security is like insurance.
-Once you need it, it’s often too late.
+Taking steps to help secure your privacy and security is like having insurance.
+If you start taking steps after you figure out you need privacy because of a threat, it’s often too late.
 You wouldn’t install and use locks on your doors only after becoming a victim of a burglary, right?

 Send us a message with your questions and we'll respond to you as soon as we can!